Why I needed to do it

 $ git rebase -i <commit hash you want to change>^

-This start a process for rebasing commits against a point in time and will open your default editor (usually vi) with a list of commits and actions (see here ) for each one.
-By default, the action is pick that means: include such commit .
+This start a process for rebasing commits against a point in time and will open your default editor (usually vi) with a list of commits and actions (see here for each one.
+By default, the action is pick that means: include such commit.

-For any commit you wish to change the message, change from pick to reword.
+• For any commit you wish to change the message, change from pick to reword.
 After that, save and close editor (in vi :wq).

-For each commit, you’ll get an editor to edit the commit message.
+• For each commit, you’ll get an editor to edit the commit message.
 Change it as you see fit, save and close editor (in vi :wq).

 Once you’re done editing all the commit messages, you’ll return to the command prompt, and have a new tree with the updated messages.
+You can now upload them to github by using:

 git push origin --force.